vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/21_Monuments_to_the_Dead_in_Ancient_North_India.md

 varṇena dhītā sudarśanā āsīti  k

-Cf. the thūpa \( stūpa\) erected for Queen Bhaddā by her husband, King Muṇd
+Cf. the thūpa \( stūpa\) erected for Queen Bhaddā by her husband, King Muṇḍa of

-. a of

 Pāṭaliputra, Aṅguttara-Nikāya III, 62 \(I thank Oskar von Hinüber for referring me to this passage\).

-Kane IV, 255 ṇ 580 draws our attention to a passage in the Brahmanical literature where a tree and ed
+Kane IV, 255 ṇ 580 draws our attention to a passage in the Brahmanical literature where a tree and eḍūka  are mentioned.

-. ūka  are mentioned.
 It concerns a passage found in Aparārka’s commentary

-on the Yājñavalkyasmr̥ti \(vol. II, pp. 885 f.\) ascribed to the Brahmapurāṇa: It is stated that the charred bones of a cremated person should be collected in an urn and deposited at the root of a tree or cast in the Ganges, that the place of cremation should be purified with cowdung and water, that a puṣkaraka tree should be planted there or an ed

-. ūka \(a structure\) should be built over iṭ
+on the Yājñavalkyasmr̥ti \(vol. II, pp. 885 f.\) ascribed to the Brahmapurāṇa: It is stated that the charred bones of a cremated person should be collected in an urn and deposited at the root of a tree or cast in the Ganges, that the place of cremation should be purified with cowdung and water, that a puṣkaraka tree should be planted there or an eḍūka \(a structure\) should be built over iṭ

-. . . bhūmer ācchādanārthaṁtu vr̥ kṣaḥ puṣkarako ’tha vā | ed

-. ūko vā prakartavyas tatra
+. . . bhūmer ācchādanārthaṁtu vr̥ kṣaḥ puṣkarako ’tha vā | eḍūko vā prakartavyas tatra

 sarvaiḥ svabandhubhiḥ  k

 14 Emeneau 1988 \(Selected Papers\), 184 f.
 See also Allchin 1957.

 15 Shah VDhP p.
-173. She further speculates about the etymology and concludes: ‘If this is correct, it would lead us to the conclusion that the Deśya word ed
+173. She further speculates about the etymology and concludes: ‘If this is correct, it would lead us to the conclusion that the Deśya word eḍūka, which later

-. ūka, which later

 on became sanskritised and accepted in sanskrit lexicons, originally must have meant a